 Ruth St. Pierre is a Professional Speaker with Speakers you Need, LLC and has over 21 years of experience as a corporate trainer.
 Over her career Ruth has delivered more than 2,000 programs to over 50,000 participants throughout the United States and Canada, providing Ruth with the broad background that she brings to each client.
 Caring deeply about helping people, Ruth creates a dynamic learning environment which challenges, stimulates and energizes participants to move to a higher level of performance.
 As a corporate trainer, Ruth has partnered with companies like Padgett-Thompson, AMA and National Seminars Training in addition to founding and growing her own business communications and training firm.
 Additionally, Ruth has created and implemented successful marketing and public relations programs for non-profit organizations and has directed youth programs in her community.
 Ruth earned a B.S. in Business Administration from Warren University, holds several certifications such as the Organizational Dynamics Intensive Certificate and continues to deliver 80-120 training seminars and conference sessions each year.

-David Gevertz, Esq. is a Shareholder with Baker, Donelson, Bearman, Caldwell & Berkowitz, P.C. and the Vice Chairperson of the Labor and Employment Department.
+David Gevertz, Esq. is a Shareholder and the Managing Director of Advocacy with Baker, Donelson, Bearman, Caldwell & Berkowitz, P.C.
 He has more than 15 years of experience representing large public and privately held companies throughout the country in complex employment litigation.
 Mr. Gevertz defends class and collective actions; single and multi-plaintiff claims of racial, age, national origin, disability and religious discrimination, harassment and retaliation under state and federal laws; Family and Medical Leave Act claims; executive agreement and restrictive covenant litigation; drug-testing disputes; and reduction-in-force challenges.
 His practice also involves litigating accommodations claims brought against restaurants, theme parks, testing entities and other places of public accommodation under the 1964 Civil Rights Act, the Americans with Disabilities Act, the Rehabilitation Act and related state and local laws.
 In addition, Mr. Gevertz advocates employment law compliance and litigation avoidance for his clients.
 He counsels companies on conducting nationwide reductions-in-force, drafting and implementation of employment policies and procedures, investigating allegations of internal unethical and/or unlawful conduct, conducting comprehensive employment audits, negotiating employment contracts and restrictive covenants, and providing hiring, disciplinary and termination-related advice.
 Mr. Gevertz is a graduate of Harvard Law School.